Trading Rules in Canada

 One Canadian Dollar Cheque

-For those wanting to avoid such rules, there are brokers that do not require traders to send in a cheque.
+For those wanting to avoid such rules, some brokers do not require traders to send in a cheque.
 However, it is best not to think of this as a strict rule against day trading, it is simply to protect against organised crime.

 Money Management Rules